 As far as major international championships go, the Rugby World Cup was a bit of a late bloomer.
 The inaugural event took place in 1987, and it seems to get bigger and better every time it is held, the 2019 Japan event included.

 Considering the sport has been played for two centuries, it is strange that it took so long for a competition of that level to be organised.
+Yet, when the sport really began to take off people took advantage of the fun, at places like Caça-níqueis online no Brasil, and changed the narrative for the fan.
 This is how things unfolded.

 Prior to 1987